Hatya-mouse/knodiq_engine/README.md

-# Segno
+# Segment
-Segno is a simple, lightweight, beginner-friendly DAW, built with Rust.
+Segment is a simple, lightweight, beginner-friendly DAW, built with Rust.